w3f/Grant-Milestone-Delivery/evaluations/DAuth_2_PieWol.md

 > Cooperation with multiple wallet providers, they will integrate DAuth in their authentication flow

-Only one wallet provider has integrated which seems to be inactive since end of last year.
+Only one wallet provider has integrated.

 ## SDK